trick77/dockerflix/README.md

 | [iTV Player](https://www.itv.com/itvplayer/)                    | Yes             |     |         |
 | [Channel4](http://www.channel4.com/on-demand/)                  | Yes             |     |         |

-Use `./build.sh uk` on a server with a UK IP address to generate a UK Dockerflix proxy.
+Use `docker-compose up -d uk` on a server with a UK IP address to generate a UK Dockerflix proxy.
 For the DNS settings, you have to call `gendns.py` with the `--region uk` parameter and provide the IP address of your UK Dockerflix proxy using the `--remoteip` parameter.

+To update a UK dockerflix please use something like this:
+`git pull && docker-compose stop ; docker-compose rm -f ; docker-compose build uk && docker-compose up -d uk`

 ## Contributing